Techniques for programming in the large.

 Dataflow programming extends beyond a desktop application runtime like Maya.
 Bigger runtimes, called Render Farm Management Software, exist to orchestrate massive distributed pipelines of renderers and other command line tools.
 (If you’re more comfortable with Web tech than VFX tech, check out Apache Airflow.)
 And these are the kinds of pipelines that I’m often tasked with designing and writing.

 But how do you write a command line tool which can be plugged into a dataflow pipeline?
 What are the rules for writing such a tool well?
 Here’s a list of rules I follow:

 - The tool should not have an interactive prompt.
 The tool cannot be interactive because the Render Farm Management Software, which will run the tool, is an automated process.
 Therefore, the tool can only accept command line arguments.

 - The tool must be like a pure function.
 The only difference is that the data exists on disk instead of in memory.
-For example, if you were to write a command line tool to do a weighted average of two images, it could have the following specification:
+For example, if you were to write a command line tool to composite image A over image B, it could have the following specification: